Arunabha Sengupta: Books

-The title was also listed as one of The Times' Best Sports Books of 2022.
+The book was listed as one of The Times' Best Sports Books of 2022.
 Alyson Rudd, chairperson of the William Hill Sports Book of the Year Award, adjudged it to be the best cricket book of 2022.
 She wrote: "It was a quiet year for cricket books, but arguably the best is Elephant in the Stadium, by Arunabha Sengupta, which is a social history and as much about the legacy of colonialism as it is about India’s first Test series win in England in 1971."